trex-paxos/trex-paxos-jvm/README.md

 }
 ```

 Journal writes must be crash-proof (disk flush or equivalent).
-The journal's `sync()` method must first flush any
+The journal's `sync()` is intended must first flush any
 commands into their slots and only then flush the `progress`.
 The general idea here is that your application probably
-already has a database, it is almost trivial to implement this interface on top of that database, and you can use a
+already has a database, it is almost trivial to implement this interface on top of that database.
+You can specify that
-transaction to write this state under the same database transaction your "up-call" is running to apply any chosen
+your host code will be managing transactions and the `sync()` method will not be called and you so you can supply a
-command
+no-op
-values.
+method.

 See the java doc on the `Journal` interface for more details.